-I received a 1099 from a Creditor After My Bankruptcy Case was Completed: Is this Taxable Income?
+Is a Form 1099 from a Creditor After My Bankruptcy Case Considered Taxable Income?

 This often arises when a client receives a Form 1099 statement from a creditor after their discharge in bankruptcy has been granted.
 Creditors send 1099 statements when they are required to, but this does not necessarily mean that the amount on the 1099 form must be included in the taxpayer’s gross income for that year.